NielsLeenheer/StarPrntEncoder/README.md

 The following code pages are supported: cp437, cp858, cp852, cp860, cp861, cp863, cp865, cp866, cp855, cp857, cp862, cp864, cp737, cp869, cp874, windows1252, windows1250, windows1251.

+#### Printer support

+Support for one specific code pages is not only dependant on this library, even more important is that the printer understands it.
+And support for code pages depend on model.
+Some only support a few, some support most of these.

+Before choosing a code page, check the technical manual of your printer which codepages are supported.
+If your printer does not support a code page that you need, you are out of luck and nothing this library does can help you solve this problem.

+#### Advanced text compositing

+For some languages it might even be better to print text as an image, because receipt printers do not support advanced text compositing required by some languages, such as Arabic.
+You can do this by creating a Canvas and drawing your text on there.
+When finished, you can then use the canvas as a parameter of the `.image()` method to send it to the printer.

+#### Auto encoding

+It is also possible to enable auto encoding of code pages.
+The library will then automatically switch between code pages depending on the text that you want to print.

+    let result = encoder
+        .codepage('auto')
+        .text('Iñtërnâtiônàlizætiøn')
+        .text('διεθνοποίηση')
+        .text('интернационализация')
+        .encode()

+Or even mix code pages within the same text:

+    let result = encoder
+        .codepage('auto')
+        .text('You can mix ελληνική γλώσσα and русский язык') .encode()

+By default the library only considers some of the most common code pages when detecting the right code page for each letter.
+If you want to add another code page candidate or remove on, because it is not supported by your printer, you can.
+You can customize the candidate code pages by setting an option during instantiation of the library:

+    let encoder = new EscPosEncoder({
+        codepageCandidates: [
+            'cp437', 'cp858', 'cp860', 'cp861', 'cp863', 'cp865',
+            'cp852', 'cp857', 'cp855', 'cp866', 'cp869',
+        ]
+    });

 ### Text